vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 3) Now they have n-t signatures and at this point they can withdraw all Ethereum assets controlled by the MultiSig contract.

-Hence, a resonably frequent key update would constitute good practice.
+Hence, a reasonably frequent key update would constitute good practice.

 The local management of the ETH key is done using CLEF.
 Details of this are specified elsewhere.